ben0bi/TinyComicCMS_JSON/README.md

 NOW it's gonna be tiny.

-All the php files will vanish except for the ajax ones.
+All the php files will vanish except for the ajax ones, which will reside as functions in ONE file now.

 No SQL needed anymore.

 Partial rewrite: Updating all the stuff with JS instead of PHP.
 After that, there will be a complete rewrite which is even smaller.

-Not yet running.
+The frontend runs completely on JavaScript now.
+This one is running properly again.
+(The "test data" is my own data.
+I did not add the images, though ;) )

+The admin backend needs PHP for security reasons.
+I am on it right now.
+It is partial running.

 JSON Version.
 No Database is used here.
 PHP is only used to upload files and save the JSON-"Database".